Cooleststar/projecthope/README.md

 # APIKEY
-Change the 'APIKEY' in main.dart into your own Gemini API Key const APIKEY = 'APIKEY'; // Add your API KEY Here
+Change the 'APIKEY' in main.dart into your own Gemini API Key, Example: const APIKEY = 'MYAPIKEY'; // Add your API KEY Here

 # projecthope